thatbeautifuldream/phonepe-txn-parser/README.md

 A Node.js service that parses PhonePe transaction history text files and converts them into structured JSON data.

+> PhonePe emails a password protected PDF on demand.
+Needed to convert it to json for my expense tracking app, so here's a service that does that.

 ## Features

 - Parses PhonePe transaction history text files